puppetlabs/puppet-docs/source/pe/3.2/quick_writing.markdown

 Getting Started
 -----

-First, you'll need to [install the puppet agent](./install_windows.html) on a node running a [supported version](./install_system_requirements.html#operating-system) of MS Windows.
+First, you'll need to [install the puppet agent](./install_windows.html) on a node running a [supported version](./install_system_requirements.html#operating-system) of Windows.
 Once the agent is installed, sign its certificate to add it to the console just as you did for the first agent node in part one of this guide.

 Next, install the [Puppet Labs Registry module](https://forge.puppetlabs.com/puppetlabs/registry) on your puppet master.
 The process is identical to how you installed the NTP module in part one.
 Once the module has been installed, add its class.

 Editing a Forge Module
 -----

-Although many Forge modules are exact solutions that fit your site, many more are *almost* what you need.
+Although many Forge modules are exact solutions that fit your site, many more are *almost* but not quite what you need.
 Typically, you will edit many of your Forge modules.

 ### Module Basics

 By default, modules are stored in `/etc/puppetlabs/puppet/modules`.
-(This can be configured with the [`modulepath`](/references/3.3.latest/configuration.html#modulepath) setting in `puppet.conf`.)
+You can configure this path with the [`modulepath`](/references/3.3.latest/configuration.html#modulepath) setting in `puppet.conf`.)

 Modules are directory trees.
 Their basic structure looks like this:

 - `registry/` (the module name)
     - `manifests/`
         - `init.pp` (contains the `registry` class)
-        - `service_example.pp` (contains the `registry::service` class we will use in an example below)
+        - `service_example.pp` (contains the `registry::service` class used in an example below)
         - `compliance_example.pp` (provides an example `registry::compliance_example` class)
         - `purge_example.pp` (provides an example `registry::purge_example` class)
         - `service.pp` (defines `registry::service`)
         - `value.pp` (defines `registry::value`)

 Every manifest (.pp) file contains a single class.
-File names map to class names in a predictable way: `init.pp` will contain a class with the same name as the module; `<NAME>.pp` will contain a class called `<MODULE NAME>::<NAME>`; and `<NAME>/<OTHER NAME>.pp` will contain `<MODULE NAME>::<NAME>::<OTHER NAME>`.
+File names map to class names in a predictable way: `init.pp` contains a class with the same name as the module; `<NAME>.pp` contains a class called `<MODULE NAME>::<NAME>`; and `<NAME>/<OTHER NAME>.pp` contains `<MODULE NAME>::<NAME>::<OTHER NAME>`.

-Many modules contain directories other than `manifests`; for simplicity's sake, we will not be cover them in this introductory guide.
+Many modules contain directories other than `manifests`; for simplicity's sake, we will not cover them in this introductory guide.

 * For more on how modules work, see [Module Fundamentals](/puppet/3/reference/modules_fundamentals.html) in the Puppet documentation.
-* For more on best practices, methods, and approaches to writing modules, see the [Beginners Guide to Modules](/guides/module_guides/bgtm.html)
+* For more on best practices, methods, and approaches to writing modules, see the [Beginners Guide to Modules](/guides/module_guides/bgtm.html).
-* For a more detailed guided tour, see [the module chapters of Learning Puppet](/learning/modules1.html).
+* For a more detailed guided tour, also see [the module chapters of Learning Puppet](/learning/modules1.html).

 ### Editing a Manifest